-Giovanni da Verrazano was born around 1485 near Val di Greve, 30 miles south of Florence, Italy.
+Giovanni da Verrazzano was born around 1485 near Val di Greve, 30 miles south of Florence, Italy.
 Around 1506 or 1507, he began pursuing a maritime career, and in the 1520s, he was sent by King Francis I of France to explore the East Coast of North America for a route to the Pacific.
 He made landfall near what would be Cape Fear, North Carolina, in early March and headed north to explore.
-Verrazano eventually discovered New York Harbor, which now has a bridge spanning it named for the explorer.
-After returning to Europe, Verrazano made two more voyages to the Americas.
+Verrazzano eventually discovered New York Harbor, which now has a bridge spanning it named for the explorer.
+After returning to Europe, Verrazzano made two more voyages to the Americas.
 On the second, in 1528, he was killed and eaten by the natives of one of the Lower Antilles, probably on Guadeloupe.

-Giovanni da Verrazano, born around 1485 near Val di Greve, Italy, was introduced to adventure and exploration at an early age.
+Giovanni da Verrazzano, born around 1485 near Val di Greve, Italy, was introduced to adventure and exploration at an early age.
 He first headed to Egypt and Syria, places that were considered mysterious and nearly impossible to reach at the time.
-Sometime between 1507 and 1508, Verrazano went to France, where he met with King Francis I. He also came in contact with members of the French navy, and began to get a feel for the navy’s missions and building rapport with the sailors and commanders.
+Sometime between 1507 and 1508, Verrazzano went to France, where he met with King Francis I. He also came in contact with members of the French navy, and began to get a feel for the navy’s missions and building rapport with the sailors and commanders.

 During this period, Christopher Columbus, Amerigo Vespucci and Ferdinand Magellan were making names for themselves with their explorations on behalf of Spain and Portugal, and Francis I grew concerned as France fell behind in the exploration of the West.
 Reports were coming back of riches in the New World, and paired with the idea of expanding his empire overseas, Francis I began planning an expedition on behalf of his country.

 The First Expedition of the New World